moliver28/research-handbook/content/handbook/marketing/blog/_index.md

 Avoid GIFs with a huge file size, they will be difficult to load for users with bad internet connection.
 In those cases, you can either cut the GIFs in smaller pieces, or record a video, or use a sequential image.

-### Localized Blog Posts
+## Localizing blog posts in Contentful

-We can publish blog posts in langauges other than english.
-We currently support the folloing langauges:
+We can publish blog posts in languages other than English.
+We currently support the following languages:

 | Language | URL structure|
 |---------|----------|